nstr/rc-inputs/README.md

 Property | Type | Description
 :---|:---|:---
+`className` | string | CSS classes of the element.
 `tags` | array of string, or array of objects | In the case of using Objects, the tag requires a name and in this case possible use to className and style.
 Example of the tag like an Object `{name: "tag name", className: "some-class", style: {color: "#fff"}}`.
 `onAdd` | function | The function returns new tag created by a user.
 `onDelete` | function | The first argument of the function returns tag's index of deleted tag in the tags array.
 The second argument returns deleted tag.
 The third argument returns the tags.
 `onChange` | function | The function returns the array of current tags.
 `disableInput` | bool | You can hide input.
 In this case `TagInput` will be just for reading.
+`dynamicInputWidth` | bool | The prop makes any internal input(custom or default) stretched on all remaining width.
+The default is false.

 Also exist posobility include some elements into TagInput.
 In this way, the elements will be added after all elements of TagInput.
 Usage example: Add EmailInput Component with handling valid emails.